storacha/w3infra/docs/roundabout.md

 ### Get presigned URL for CAR file via CURL

-For some use cases, the immediate redirect might not be desirable.
+For some use cases, just getting a presigned URL to use later might be needed.
 Therefore, it is also possible to rely on a HEAD request to get the presigned URL present in the `location` header of the response.

 ```console
 curl --head https://roundabout.web3.storage/bagbaiera222226db4v4oli5fldqghzgbv5rqv3n4ykyfxk7shfr42bfnqwua